harrycresswell/harry/site/content/pages/how.md

 I aim to keep the process as dynamic as possible, moving thoughtfully and efficiently in the most appropriate direction.
 If something isn’t working we’ll revisit the steps until we find what works.

 I believe good design is the product of solving real problems for real people.
 And finding ways to communicate effectively.
-Having a good working relationship with my clients is also vital for producing results.
+Having a good working relationship with my clients is vital in producing results.

-Worth noting, [I often collaborate with Luke](https://lukeharvey.co.uk/) on larger projects.
+[I often collaborate with Luke](https://lukeharvey.co.uk/) on larger projects.
 Where Luke handles development, I focus my attention on design.
 Over the years we’ve worked on many successful projects, for a number of well established clients.
-More recently we’ve worked with the team behind [Albion](https://albioncycling.com/) to launch their online presence and e-commerce platform.
-We continue to work together with the [In Detail](https://indtl.com/) team on a regular basis.
+More recently we’ve worked with the team behind [Albion](https://albioncycling.com/) to launch their online presence and eCommerce platform.
+We continue to work together on a regular basis as part of the [In Detail](https://indtl.com/) team.

 ## Who hires me